 The only other thing I needed that was a little tricky to find was a compression fitting for the temperature probes.
 The probes were mounted in T fittings before the valve on the lowest bulkhead in both the HLT and the mash tun.
 As long as the liquid is flowing past the temp sensor, it's going to be accurate.
 I thought about adding a thermowell into the kettles as well, but realized that's not going to be useful for me based on my brewing process.
 Anyway, I purchased 1/4" compression fittings and they worked out perfectly.

 Once the hardware was sorted out, I had time to play with the software.
-I ran the latest Raspbian distribution on the Pi; nothing special was required on the operating-system side.
+I ran the latest Pi OS.
+Nothing special is required on the operating-system side.

 I started with Strangebrew Elsinore brewing software, which I had discovered when a friend asked whether I had heard of Hosehead, a Raspberry Pi-based brewing controller.
 I thought Hosehead looked great, but rather than buying a brewing controller, I wanted the challenge of building my own.

 Setting up Strangebrew Elsinore was straightforward—the documentation was thorough and I did not encounter any problems.
 Even though Strangebrew Elsinore was working fine, Java seemed to be taxing my first-generation Pi sometimes, and it crashed on me more than once.
 I also was sad to see development stall and there did not seem to be a big community of additional contributors (although there were—and still are—plenty of people using it).